Knock Off (film)

-Knock Off is a 1998 action film directed by Tsui Hark and starring Jean-Claude Van Damme and Rob Schneider (in his first dramatic role).
-The film was released in the United States on September 4, 1998.
+Knock Off (迎頭痛擊) is a 1998 action film directed by Tsui Hark and starring Jean-Claude Van Damme, their second collaboration following Double Team (1997).
+The American and Hong Kong co-production co-stars Rob Schneider, Lela Rochon, Michael Wong, Carman Lee and Paul Sorvino.
+Set against the backdrop of the 1997 handover of Hong Kong, the film is about a fashion executive (Van Damme) who uncovers a conspiracy involving counterfeit goods.

+The film is also the second collaboration between Van Damme and Steven E. de Souza, the first film being Street Fighter, released in 1994.
 The title is a double entendre, as the term colloquially refers to both counterfeit goods as well as targeted killing.
-The film is one of the last in the world to feature Kai Tak Airport still in use; the airport closed in 1998.

-It was Hark's second and last American film; he returned to Hong Kong after Knock Off, feeling unsatisfied with his work in the United States.
-The film is also the second collaboration between Van Damme and writer Steven E. de Souza, the first film being Street Fighter, released in 1994.
+Knock Off released in the United States by Sony Pictures Releasing on September 4, 1998.
+It received mostly negative reviews, though some critics praised the action sequences and Hark's visuals.

 Plot

-Russian agents searching for something underwater find a crate as Hong Kong police close in.
-They accidentally open the crate and baby dolls float to the surface before being detonated.
-Some Russian agents and a Hong Kong detective pursuing them survive.
+Hong Kong, June 1997.
+On the eve of the handover ceremony, Russian mobsters searching for something underwater find a crate as police close in.
+They accidentally open the crate and baby dolls float to the surface before exploding.

 Downtown, Tommy Hendricks is arranging a fashion show for "V-Six" Jeans.
-His business partner, Marcus Ray shows up late after inspecting a warehouse of their goods where he sees several knock-offs, including the exploding dolls, peddled by a Hong Kong gangster, Skinny.
-Marcus and Tommy then participate in an annual rickshaw race during which Marcus' adopted brother and friend Eddie cheats to win by switching with a body double.
-The body double gets kidnapped by Russian agents (looking for Eddie) and Marcus gives chase.
-Ultimately, the agents kill the fake Eddie; Tommy accidentally throws a can of food at a plainclothes Hong Kong police officer.
-The police arrest Marcus and Tommy, but release them without charges.
+His partner, Marcus Ray shows up late after inspecting a warehouse of their goods where he sees several knock-offs, including the exploding dolls, peddled by a triad, Skinny Wang.
+Marcus and Tommy then participate in a rickshaw race during which Marcus' adopted brother and friend Eddie Wang (Skinny's brother) cheats to win by switching with a body double.
+The body double gets kidnapped by the Russians (looking for Eddie) and Marcus gives chase.
+Ultimately, they kill the fake Eddie and Hong Kong police led by Inspector Han arrest Marcus and Tommy, but release them without charges.

 Back at their office, an executive from V-Six, Karen Lee claims a shipment of jeans was counterfeit and Marcus and Tommy are responsible for over $5 million of losses.
 She agrees to let it go if they go to the warehouse that switched the fake jeans and identify who did it.
-Meanwhile, the Russian bosses kill the agents who failed to reclaim the dolls and get tipped off by Skinny that V-Six and Hong Kong detective are onto them and are going to their warehouse.
+Meanwhile, the Russian bosses kill the agents who failed to retrieve the dolls and get tipped off by Skinny that V-Six is onto them and is going to their warehouse.
 When Tommy gets kidnapped at a restaurant, Marcus follows him and finds him talking to his CIA handlers.
 He is a CIA agent sent to discover the counterfeiters who used Marcus, "the king of knock offs," as his cover.